-In this course we will study the properties, structures, and interactions of matter and energy while continuing to develop the scientific thinking that was introduced in middle school.
+In this course we will study the properties, structures, and interactions of matter and energy while extending the habits of scientific inquiry that were introduced in middle school.
 Learning this material is important because it promotes curiosity and a sense of wonder, encourages lifelong exploration, and serves as a means to satisfy the intrinsic human need to understand ourselves and our world.
-Furthermore, understanding science is important in helping you prepare to live in a world that is becoming increasingly influenced by science and technology.
-It is this dual notion of science as a vehicle for both personal growth and responsible citizenry that provides the foundation for the learning in this course.
+Furthermore, this material is important in helping you prepare to live in a world that is becoming increasingly influenced by science and technology.
+It is this dual notion of science as a vehicle for both personal growth and responsible citizenry that provides the foundation for learning in this course.